calogica/calogica.com/_posts/2019-02-03-power-sets-combinations-ecommerce.md

 We're going to call these `splits` to indicate that they represent the ways we can split an order among our warehouses.
 We're not yet concerned with _which_ warehouse they could be assigned to, just that given some `n` number of warehouses, and `k` number of product groupings we can split an order `m` ways.

 We'll again introduce a function to do that.
-First, the function calculates all `splits`, which is a powerset of the previously commputed `product_combos`, with a minimum number of elements equal to our number of warehouses.
+First, the function calculates all `splits`, which is a powerset of the previously computed `product_combos`, with a minimum number of elements equal to our number of warehouses.

 Then, we filter these splits to make sure that:
 - taken together, they cover the entire order.
 So, if we have an order consisting of `P1`, `P2` and `P3`, the combination `[P1, P2]` and the the combination `[P2, P3]` together exceed the products ordered, so we don't consider it to be _valid_.